google/osv-scanner/docs/github-action.md

     # ...
     steps:
       # ...
 Steps to extract your dependencies
-      - name: "upload osv-scanner deps" # Upload the deps
+      - name: 'upload osv-scanner deps' # Upload the deps
         uses: actions/upload-artifact@v4
         with:
           name: converted-OSV-Scanner-deps